Feds not "currently" seeking takeover of Potter Valley Project

 Background on the Potter Valley Project

-The Potter Valley Project is a 100 year-old hydropower project that includes two dams, a diversion tunnel, and a hydroelectric plant.
+The Potter Valley Project is a 110 year-old hydropower project that includes two dams, a diversion tunnel, and a hydroelectric plant.
 The system diverts about 2% of the Eel River to the Russian River.
-Beyond its historic purpose of providing power, the project has fostered a multi-generational agricultural community from Potter Valley to Marin county, supplied hundreds of farms and ranches as well as 600,000 residents.
+Beyond its historic purpose of providing power, the project has served as key water storage, fostering a multi-generational agricultural community from Potter Valley to Marin county by supplying water to thousands of farms and ranches as well as 600,000 residents.

-In 2019, Pacific Gas & Electric (PG&E) announced its decision to relinquish their license to operate after severe water cuts mandated by the federal government rendered the project unprofitable.
-Lawsuits by environmental groups including California Trout and Friends of the Eel, claiming that the dams caused harm to endangered fish populations, have since added pressure.
+In 2019, Pacific Gas & Electric (PG&E) announced its decision to relinquish its license to operate the dams after severe water cuts mandated by the federal government rendered the project unprofitable.
+Lawsuits by environmental groups including California Trout and Friends of the Eel, claiming that the dams caused harm to endangered fish populations, have since placed added pressure on the power company.
 PG&E’s final surrender plans are due July 2025.

 I can't stand the Press Communist newspaper.
 What a bunch of poltroons they are.